Window insulation film: Convection control film

 A film is attached to the window frame to trap a pocket of air between the glass and the film, creating a double-glazed system with an insulating gap of still air.
 Thermal conductivity of still air is 0.024 W/(m.K) and much lower than that of glass (0.96 W/(m.K)).
 Factors which limit the performance of a double glazed window are gap width, convection within the cavity and radiative heat transfer across the gap which is largely independent of its width.

 Optimal gap width depends on the temperature difference imposed across the gap.
 A European standard (EN 673) uses 20 °C difference between the inside and outside temperature which results in an optimal simulated gap width of about 17 mm for a standard double glazed window.
-A US standard (NFRC) uses a 39 °C difference which yields a smaller optimal gap width of about 13 mm.
-Using the European standard a window with an ideal gap of 17 mm has a simulated U-Value of about 2.8 W/(m2K), a window with a much smaller gap of 6 mm has a U-value of about 3.3 W/(m2K), while a single glazed window has a U-value of about 5.5 W/(m2K). (see also insulated glazing).
+The US standard (NFRC), using a 39 °C difference, yields a smaller optimal gap width of about 13 mm.
+Under the European standard, a window with a 17 mm gap has a simulated U-Value of about 2.8 W/(m²K), one with a smaller 6 mm gap about 3.3 W/(m²K), while single glazing has a U-value of about 5.5 W/(m²K).
+(See also insulated glazing.)

 One commonly used film is a heat-shrink plastic which is attached to the window frame using double-sided pressure-sensitive tape.
 A hair dryer is used to remove creases and improve optical clarity.